fgl27/SmartTwitchTV/README.md

 This is an application for Samsung SmartTV's designed to watch Twitch.tv broadcasts, A official Twitch.TV app is not available for most countries, that is way this project exist.

-The application is tested and fully support 4k and 1080p Samsung TV released on 2016 and up, if TV is from 2015 and it's SmartHub menu is different from the one bellow image yours TV may not fully supported Twitch Live or Vod streams playback.
+The application fully support all 4k and 1080p Samsung TV released in 2016 and up, if yours TV is a 2015 or older model and it's SmartHub menu is different from the bellow image, yours TV may not fully supported Twitch Live Streams and some Vod streams.
 ![Live](https://fgl27.github.io/smarttv-twitch/screenshot/smarthub.jpeg)

-Full support for all 2015 TV is not possible as the TV firmware doesn't supports it and Samsung doesn't seems to care and may have remove the featuring intentionally, a discussion about it was done in a issue that is no longer available, the final answer from Samsung can be read here [Samsung final answer about 2015 TV](https://fgl27.github.io/smarttv-twitch/screenshot/etc/samsung_final.png) it summarize what happened.
+Full support for all 2015 TV is not possible as the TV firmware doesn't supports it, Samsung doesn't seems to care and may have remove the featuring intentionally (as the featuring simply stop working), a discussion about it was done in a issue from a repository that is no longer available, the final answer from Samsung can be read here [Samsung final answer about 2015 TV](https://fgl27.github.io/smarttv-twitch/screenshot/etc/samsung_final.png) it summarize what happened from they side.

 In doubt [open a issue](https://github.com/fgl27/smarttv-twitch/issues/new/choose)

 About this fork
 ===============

-I fork this from https://github.com/CazuzaCzz/smarttv-twitch/commits/tizen The original fork is https://github.com/nikitakatchik/smarttv-twitch
+I initially fork this from https://github.com/CazuzaCzz/smarttv-twitch/commits/tizen The original fork is https://github.com/nikitakatchik/smarttv-twitch

-I have started this project because the above Repos of the app did not fully support my TV model, it had many bugs and the app did not had the main Twitch.TV featuring like a more complete users interface (For VOD, Cips, basic Channel off line content, Chat and etc) it also didn't fully support the latest version of Samsung smart remote, etc etc...
+I have started this project because the above Repos of the app did not fully support my TV model, it had many bugs and the app did not had all Twitch.TV featuring like a more complete users interface (For VOD, Cips, basic Channel off line content, Chat and etc related) it also didn't fully support the latest version of Samsung smart remote.

-So I start this new repo keep the name and the old history and work a long time writing this a new application basically from scratch focusing on performance and all available Twitch.TV featuring, with the help of some users reporting bugs and making featuring request, I add the many featuring and work all the bugs, today the application is very complete, can be easily used to watch all available Twitch.TV content and give the user a lot of extra options, but is know that the application can be always improved, new featuring and improves are always in the works, mostly to give a better experience and more options to the user, but as today there is only one main developer working on this project the process is slow, but fell free to report bugs and make request, for that use the [open a issue option of this repo](https://github.com/fgl27/smarttv-twitch/issues/new/choose).
+So I start this new repo keep the original name and commit history, work a long time writing this a new application basically from scratch focusing on performance and all available Twitch.TV featuring, with the help of some users reporting bugs and making featuring request, I add many features and work to resolve all the bugs, today the application is very complete, can be easily used to watch all available Twitch.TV content and give the user a lot of extra options, but is know that the application can be always improved, new featuring and improves are always in the works, mostly to give a better experience and more options to the user, but as today there is only one main developer working on this project the process is slow, but fell free to report bugs and make request, for that use the [open a issue option of this repo](https://github.com/fgl27/smarttv-twitch/issues/new/choose).

 Project Dependencies
 ==============